sph-mn/sph-script/readme.md

 * pass each newline separated line read from standard-input as an argument to a command
 * depends on "xargs"
 * equivalent to "xargs -n 1 -d \n"
-* "nargsp" distributes command calls over available cpu cores
+* "nargsp" executes commands in parallel

 ### path-directories
 lists all parent directories